The Iron Giant: Box office

-The Iron Giant opened at Mann's Chinese Theater in Los Angeles on July 31, 1999, with a special ceremony preceding the screening in which a concrete slab bearing the title character's footprint was commemorated.
-The film opened in Los Angeles and New York City on August 4, 1999, with a wider national release occurring on August 6 in the United States.
-It opened in 2,179 theaters in the U.S., ranking at number nine at the box office accumulating $5.7 million over its opening weekend.
+The Iron Giant opened in 2,179 theaters in the U.S., ranking at number nine at the box office accumulating $5.7 million over its opening weekend.
 It was quick to drop out of the top ten; by its fourth week, it had accumulated only $18.9 million—far under its reported $50 million budget.
 According to Dave McNary of the Los Angeles Daily News, "Its weekend per-theater average was only $2,631, an average of $145 or perhaps 30 tickets per showing"—leading theater owners to quickly discard the film.
 At the time, Warner Bros. was shaken by the resignations of executives Bob Daly and Terry Semel, making the failure much worse.
 T.L.
 Stanley of Brandweek cited it as an example of how media tie-ins were now essential to guaranteeing a film's success.

 The film went on to gross $23.2 million domestically and $8.1 million internationally for a total of $31.3 million worldwide.
 Analysts deemed it a victim of poor timing and "a severe miscalculation of how to attract an audience."
 Lorenzo di Bonaventura, president of Warner Bros. at the time, explained, "People always say to me, 'Why don't you make smarter family movies?'
 The lesson is, Every time you do, you get slaughtered."